gammasoft71/Examples_wxWidgets/README.md

 [FormClick](src/Events/FormClick) Shows how to create a form and catch click event.

 [FormPaint](src/Others/FormPaint) Shows how to create a form and catch paint event.

-## Custom controls

-[NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.

-[Line](src/Others/Line) Shows how to create a custom control wxLine from wxPanel.

 ## Others